codse/animata/README.md

 ```

 #### NOTE
-1. If you see something that has been imported but not mentioned in the documentation, then it is a dependency that you need to install.
+1. If you see something that has been imported but not mentioned in the documentation, then it is a dependency you need to install.
 If it starts with @/ then it is Animata's component else it is an external dependency.
 In such a case, you can submit a PR to update the documentation.
-2. If something is not working, then the docs are probably missing the tailwind.config.js updates.
+2. If something is not working, the docs probably miss the tailwind.config.js updates.
 You can look for the entries that have been added to the tailwind.config.js in Animata's source code.
 You can create an issue or submit a PR to update the documentation.

 ## Contributing